Reproducing kernel Hilbert space compactification of unitary evolution groups: Data-driven approximation

 \paragraph{Choice of kernel} First, note that the injectivity assumption on the observation map $F$ is with minimal loss of generality.
 In particular, according to the theory of delay-coordinate maps of dynamical systems \cite{SauerEtAl91}, under mild assumptions, the map $ F_Q : M \to Y^Q$, $ Q \in \mathbb{N}$, defined as

 is injective for large-enough $Q$.
 Moreover, $F_Q(x_n)$ can be evaluated for all states $x_n$ with $ n \in \{ Q - 1, \ldots, N \} $ given the values of $ F $ on a finite trajectory $x_0, x_1, \ldots x_{N-1}$ alone.
-Thus, delay-coordinate maps are a useful remedy when the observation map is non-injective, which is frequently the case in real-world applications.
+Thus, delay-coordinate maps are a useful remedy when the observation map is non-injective, which is frequently the case \blue{with experimental or observational data acquired from high-dimensional systems (e.g., engineering or geophysical fluid flows)}.

 Assuming then that the observation map $ F $ is injective, one can implement the techniques described in this section with any $C^1$ strictly positive-definite kernel on $Y$.
 As a concrete example for the case $ Y = \real^m$, we mention here the radial Gaussian kernels,